What I Do

 Non-Engineering Work

 Before college, I worked for a small rental business as a general contractor, working on renovation projects, minor plumbing and electrical repairs, carpet tear-out, and installation of vinyl and tile flooring.
+During and after college, I worked for multiple coffee shops running the gamut from working for an independent roaster to managing a Starbucks kiosk.

 My Creative History